 We are somebody and it is time to change our story.”

 The FIFA World Cup is just a game.
 The lives of the young people in our societies are not.
 And the Street Child World Cup was more than just a game: Team England may not have been victorious in the football, but they are champions for street-connected children everywhere.
-Perhaps if we could vote again, we would listen to their words and chose a different slogan: one which reflects the pride and passion of Team England and commits us to continuing to drive forward together to make a positive and lasting change in the lives of street-connected children across the globe.
+Perhaps if we could vote again, we would listen to their words and chose a different slogan: one which reflects the pride and passion of Team England and commits us to continue to drive forward together to make a positive and lasting change in the lives of street-connected children across the globe.

 Real change takes lasting support.
-As StreetInvest celebrates its 10th year of working to ensure a more positive future for street-connected children, and to end the stigma and discrimination they face, we know we still have a long road ahead.
+As StreetInvest celebrates its 10th year of working to ensure a more positive future for street-connected children and to end the stigma and discrimination they face, we know we still have a long road ahead.
 Find out how you can support us here.